MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-management-commands.md

     ---

-1. Run the query and print the result using the previously defined function.
+1. Run the command and print the result using the previously defined function.

     ### [C\#](#tab/csharp)